 I was excited that Saturday because of the church auction where we bought old TVs for a dime or a quarter.
 Like the old radio in our room that died at 3 in the morning when Dad pulled the plug because it was arcing, a radio built into a fine wood cabinet that had been bought for a dollar in 66 at another church auction.
 There were always great deals, games for the kids to play and plenty of sugar coated snacks to add to the kid “crazies.”

 But first I had to go to my job: mowing Dr. Stein’s lawn.
 Not a bad job at all for an 8th grader.
 Dr. Stein owned a mansion on a few acres.
 A splendid sea of grass sloped down to the Hudson.
 He had hired me to cut that grass once a week.
 Right next door to the Stein estate was the home of our more distant “neighbor” I mentioned earlier: the Helen Hayes estate.
-Acting became part of my life’s work because my mother had worked for her at the local community theater Helen had helped created, taking tickets.
+Acting became part of my life’s work because my mother had worked for her at the local community theater Helen had helped create, taking tickets.
 Mom was so impressed with the electric atmosphere of the local community theater she had encouraged me to try out for my first part in The Mikado.
 So in sixth grade I became “The Mikado.”
-I had had leading roles in plays and musicals almost every year after that.
+I had had roles in plays and musicals almost every year after that.

 I was hooked and still act in my own productions for children as I go on tour every year, and in a show I do locally here in Nashville.